 Lay your head: Terra Khaya, the permaculture farm, is wonderful.
 I met such interesting people there, loved the communal meals, and really respect that the farm runs entirely off the grid, operating on solar power.
 The dorms felt so clean and free of insects, the private rooms looked pretty cool, and the outdoor shower was one of my favorite showers I’ve ever taken.
 Ever.

 I absolutely love this place.
 Most people would probably skip it or just pass right through, but it’s such a nice deviation and lesser-known alternative to the touristy Garden Route.
-Take a look at my nearly-poetic love for this place in this post so you can see, and feel, what I mean.

 Do yourself a favor and do stop here.
 Seriously.
 It’s so wild, so spacious, and so serene all at the same time.